Gio99c/gio99c.github.io/ai-news.md

 ## About

-OpenAI searches the web daily for what actually matters to AI practitioners:
+AI searches the web daily for what actually matters to AI practitioners:

 - Research breakthroughs with real impact
 - Product launches people will use